ricdeorellana/project1/README.md

 ## Getting Started
 To start with, find an empty location to be able to `git clone https://github.com/ricdeorellana/project1.git`

 The following project requires a Database in order to function properly.
-Change the JDBC Connection information underneath
+Change the JDBC Connection information underneath resources within the file connection.properties to your respective database.
+Next, set up a schema that matches that of the models.
+(Message for further help).
+Afterwards, the application should work with ease.